 She is the sister that I never had.
-We've been partners in crime for as long as I can remember and it should scare others how much we think alike.
-Mushy stuff, aside….Corrie's triple layer carrot cake is seriously the best carrot cake.
+We've been partners in crime for as long as I can remember, and it should scare others how much we think alike.
+Mushy stuff aside...Corrie's triple-layer carrot cake is seriously the best carrot cake.
 It is a smooth cake and doesn't have chunks of stuff throughout it.
 Sorry, I like my cake "thing" free.
-If you are feeling adventurous this is definitely one you're going to want to try!
+If you are feeling adventurous, this is definitely one you're going to want to try!

 This cake is really quite simple.
 Preheat your oven to 350 degrees and spray your cake pans with non-stick baking spray.
-Beat the eggs, sugar and oil together.
+Beat the eggs, sugar, and oil together.

 Beat in the ground cinnamon, baking soda, and salt.
-Mix well and then add the flour.
+Mix well, and then add the flour.

-But then I thought why.
-I don't want to spend the time steaming and pureeing carrots every time I make this cake.
+But then I thought, why?
+I don't want to spend the time steaming and pureing carrots every time I make this cake.
 The beauty of this cake is that it is simple and quick.
 Even if I put in the time to figure it out, I would probably never make it that way again.
 So, yes, I am using baby food.
 Pour it in and mix just until it is combined.

-Once cakes are cooled, prepare the cream cheese frosting and frost and assemble the cake.
+Once the cakes are cooled, prepare the cream cheese frosting and frost and assemble the cake.
 I find it a little easier to chill the cake layers for 20 minutes before frosting and assembling.
-Store finished cake in the fridge.
+Store the finished cake in the fridge.
 This is easiest to cut after being well chilled.